n42r/n42r.github.io/index.md

 My holistic approach is not only technical, I have excelled in the past in aligning and coordinating cross-functional teams under a common goal.

 Personally, I have lived and worked in three continents, including for a short time in a war situation (Yemen, 2015).
-My background has developed me into a multicultural, adaptable, and highly resilient person.
+My background has developed me into a multicultural, adaptable, and resilient person.

-If I had to describe my professional profile, I would say: product manager with an R&D edge and expertise in data architecture, robotics and mobile apps.
+If I had to give a tagline about my self I would say: enthusiastic generalist who started out as a programmer and moved to the intersection of product management, R&D, and technical.